 Accidents accounted for over 13,000 deaths in Florida in 2017.
 That's 13,000 people whose lives were brought short because of negligence or wrongdoing, and even more wives, husbands, brothers, sisters, mothers, fathers, and children who are now faced with unexpected emotional and financial turmoil.

-The overarching mission of our practice is to help people who have been unfairly hurt by the negligence of others.
-When someone you know experiences injury and death because of medical malpractice, nursing home abuse, defective products, or anything in between, we offer the skillful legal representation you need to make it right.
-We understand that no sizeable verdict or settlement can compensate for the loss of a loved one—but it can make up for the unfair financial damages and costs you incur as a result.
+If you've suffered the loss of a loved one because of a car accident, medical malpractice, nursing home abuse, defective products, or anything in between, Schlesinger Law Offices can offer the skillful legal representation you need to make it right.
+We understand that no verdict or settlement can compensate for the loss of a loved one, but it can make up for the unfair financial damages and costs placed on you and your family.

 What Florida Laws Say About Wrongful Death Claims

 Who Can File: In the state of Florida, the executor of a deceased person’s estate can file a wrongful death claim on their behalf, as well as blood relatives and close family members.